Clothing, Gender and Sex

 Quote:

 Wearing guy's jeans is easier for me because I'm a "plus size" girl and am 6'2".
 It's hard finding a long leg in a 16/18 sometimes so I'm switching to guys jeans.
-I wear guy shoes too since I'm a size 12 and it's easier to get a hold of size 10 guy ...
-More
+I wear guy shoes too since I'm a size 12 and ... more

 I understand the shoe thing.
 My sister has a size 11 in women's, and it's next to impossible for her to find shoes that fit her.
 Unfortunately, she has very feminine tastes, so we'll spend hours in shoe stores trying to find shoes that match her tastes AND fit her feet.
 It's a nightmare.